All Episodes

 And then he walks in.

-Yeah, I mean, the thing is, I've gotten so used to the cops in Canada doing that during the Ottawa trucker protest, they would just arrest people, detain them, take them far away.
+Yeah, I mean, the thing is, I've gotten so used to the cops in Canada doing that during the Ottawa trucker protests.

-This was in winter, also, just dump them in the snow and make it very difficult for them to get back to the protest and not charge them with anything after having you know kept them on their butts in the snow for four hours while they detained them.
+This was in winter also, just dump them in the snow and make it very difficult for them to get back to the protest and not charge them with anything after having, you know, kept them on their butts in the snow for four hours while they detained them.

-What time you have a few more minutes?
+You have a few more minutes?

-Oh, I got plenty of time, yeah.
+Oh, I got plenty of time.

-Yeah, loud in Virginia.
+Yeah, Loudon, Virginia.

 I don't know what the hell's going on in Loudoun.

-It seems to have been an altercation between a trans student between a boy and a girl, I guess.
+It seems to have been an altercation between a trans student, between a boy and a girl, I guess.

-And um, there was some there was some controversy for that.
+And there was some controversy for that.

-So what what are you gonna do?
+So what are you going to do?

-What are you gonna do?
+What are you going to do?

-Well, so FOIA request A for this.
+So FOIA requests A for this.

-Or maybe maybe I'll play it now here.
+Maybe I'll play it now here.

 Let me see if I can just get this one up.

-Um, where you is this it?
+Were you, is this it?

-Here, let me let's put this here.
+Let me just put this here.

 What's up, Patriots?